kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/prerequisites.md

 #### Cloud NAT
-This infrastructure provider sets up Kubernetes clusters using a [Global Load Balancer](https://cloud.google.com/load-balancing/) with a public ip address.
+This infrastructure provider sets up Kubernetes clusters using a [Global Load Balancer](https://cloud.google.com/load-balancing/) with a public ip address by default.
+Other load balancer types are also supported, see the [Load Balancers](./topics/load-balancers.md) section for more information.

 Kubernetes nodes, to communicate with the control plane, pull container images from registered (e.g. gcr.io or dockerhub) need to have NAT access or a public ip.
 By default, the provider creates Machines without a public IP.